minne4all/DSP-project/README.md

 This project requires the following Python libraries:

-Flask – Web framework for building the application (flask)
+- Flask – Web framework for building the application

-Requests – HTTP library for making API calls (requests)
+- Requests – HTTP library for making API calls

-rdflib – Library for working with RDF data (rdflib)
+- rdflib – Library for working with RDF data

-pySHACL – SHACL validation for RDF graphs (pyshacl)
+- pySHACL – SHACL validation for RDF graphs

 In order to run the application, run 'main.py' and follow the link in the terminal.